diztinct-glenn/python-django-lesson/README.md

 Everything we've done above is all fine and dandy for templating our pages for apps that we've created, but what if we want to template our root page?
 Well let's take a look shall we?

 First, in the __root folder__(project folder) we'll need to create a templates folder and inside that folder we can create our template file.
-We could name it something like __home.html__.
+We could name it something like __home.html__.<br>
-Then, we can write whatever HTML we want in our __home.html__ file.
+Then, we can write whatever HTML we want in our __home.html__ file.<br>
 If we go into our __settings.py__ file now we'll see there's a list called _TEMPLATES_.
 We need to make sure to add something into the __DIRS__ part to let our python app know where to look in order to template our root page.
-We'll go ahead and add _'templates'_ as an argument.
+We'll go ahead and add _'templates'_ as an argument.<br>
 Finally, we can change our root __views.py__ to this:
 ```python
 from django.shortcuts import render